 Additionally, Gonzalez has always excelled defensively.
 He ranked second among Atlantic League catchers in assists (52), third in caught stealing percentage (.343, min.
 500 innings) and fourth in innings (652.0) last year.
 He also committed the least amount of errors (3) and allowed the least amount of passed balls (6) among catchers (min.
 500 innings).

 The former Cincinnati Reds farmhand was the only catcher in the league in 2018 to not record an error (min.
 500 innnings) despite missing a month’s worth of action.
 He also led the league in fielding percentage among catchers in both 2016 and 2017 (minimum 650.0 innings), including just two errors over 659 chances in the 2017 season.

 Gonzalez spent the first seven years of his career in the Reds organization, including Triple-A service in Louisville in 2013.

-Gonzalez has 20 home runs and 207 RBI over 547 minor league games.
+He has 23 home runs and 233 RBI over 629 minor league games in his professional career.